 Continue to 8 of 8 below.

-- The toilet will be elevated off the floor slightly as you hit the wax ring, but continue with gentle rocking pressure until the toilet is firmly seated against the floor.
-You will need to get lean down right over the center of the bowl to best control the placement of the bowl.
+- Carefully lift the toilet (with or without the tank) with a helper, and set it onto the closet flange, slipping the holes in the base over the flange bolts.
+The toilet will be elevated off the floor slightly as you hit the wax ring, but continue with gentle rocking pressure until the toilet is firmly seated against the floor.
+You will need to lean down right over the center of the bowl to best control the placement of the bowl.

-- Install the plastic cover base, washer, nut and nut cover for the two hold-down bolts.
+- Install the plastic cover base, washer, nut and nut cover on the flange bolts.

-- Tighten the bolts gradually, working back and forth from one side of the toilet to the other, trying to keep the torque pressure similar on both sides of the toilet.
-Be careful not to over-tighten the bolts, or the tank base will crack.
+- Tighten the bolts gradually, alternating from one side of the toilet to the other to keep the pressure similar on both sides of the toilet.
+Be careful not to over-tighten the bolts, or the tank base may crack.